-As promised in the Long Term Fiscal Policy Statement, I propose to introduce a system of allowing depreciation in respect of blocks of assets instead of the present system of depreciation on individual assets.
+96. As promised in the Long Term Fiscal Policy Statement, I propose to introduce a system of allowing depreciation in respect of blocks of assets instead of the present system of depreciation on individual assets.
 Simultaneously, I propose to rationalise the rate structure by reducing the number of rates as also by providing for depreciation at higher rates so as to ensure that more than 80 per cent of the cost of the plant and machinery is written off in a period of 4 years or less.
 This will render replacement easier and help modernisation.
-Apart from those items which are eligible for 100 per cent depreciation in the initial year itself, there are at present different rates for plant and machinery.
-I propose to have only two rates of depreciation at 33.33 per cent and 50 per cent.
+Apart from those items which are eligible for 100 per cent depreciation in the inital year itself, there are at present different rates for plant and machinery.
+I propose to have only two rates of depreciation at 33 1/3 per cent and 50 per cent.
 Plant and machinery used as anti-pollution devices and those using indigenous know-how, are proposed to be placed in a block carrying the higher rate of depreciation of 50 per cent.
-Buildings meant for low-paid employees of industrial undertakings will be entitled to depreciation at 20 per cent as against the general rate of 5 per cent for residential buildings and 10 per cent for non-residential buildings.
+Buildings meant for low-paid employees of industrial undertakings will be entitled to depreciation at 20 per cent as against the general rate of 5 per cent for residential buildings and 10 per cent for non-residential buildings benefit on the condition that it will be duly passd on to the housewives.

-It has been brought home to me that of late I am not very popular with housewives.
-Their support and sympathy, I cannot afford to lose.
-Therefore, I propose to raise the standard deduction from 25 per cent to 30 per cent of salary income.
+97. It has been brought home to me that of late I am not very popular with housewives.
+Their support and sympathy, I cannot afford to lose Therefore, I propose to raise the standard deduction from 25 per cent to 30 per cent of salary income.
 The ceiling will be increased from Rs.
 6,000 to Rs.
 10,000.
-The measure will benefit 3.50 lakh tax payers in the fixed income group.
-I am giving this benefit on the condition that it will be duly passed on to the housewives.
+The measure will benefit 3.5 lakh tax payers in the fixed income group.
+I am giving this